AyannaAziz/Note-Taker/README.md

 ## Description
 This note taker application can be used to write, save, and delete notes.
-This application uses an express backend and saves and retrieves note data from a JSON file.
+If a user needs to create a note this application will allow them to add a title then write a note in the text area.
+Once the note is saved, it renders to a list by title on the left hand side of the screen, allowing for easy access to notes.
+Notes can be deleted by the user as well.

 ## Table of Contents
 * [Description](#Description)